Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

    }
    ```

-   You can use the autofill functions after receiving `AUTOFILL_CONNECTION_STATUS_CONNECTED` in `connection_status_changed_cb()`.
+   You can use the Autofill functions after receiving the status from AUTOFILL_CONNECTION_STATUS_CONNECTED in the `connection_status_changed_cb()` function.

-## Requesting to get the presence of autofill data and autofill authentication information
+## Autofill Data and Autofill Authentication Information

-1. Create the callback function to get the presence of autofill data and autofill authentication information:
+To get the presence of Autofill data and Autofill authentication information:

-   You have to implement the UI to display the name, service message, and logo image of autofill service if the authentication is necessary.
+1. Create a callback function using the `auth_info_received_cb()` function:

-   In addition, `autofill_auth_info_request()` to retrieve the data previously entered by the user and stored in an autofill service should be called when pressing UI to show autofill service information.
+   You need to implement the UI elements to display the name, service message, and logo, image of autofill service, incase the authentication is required.
+In addition, `autofill_auth_info_request()` to retrieve the data previously entered by the user and stored in an autofill service must be called when pressing UI to show Autofill service information:

     ```c
     static void